-Conversely, at low temperature, NTC resistors have high resistance and the primary source of error is sensor self-heating caused by excitation power.
-The resistor has high sensitivity in this region, so measurement errors are small when viewed in units of temperature.
+Conversely, at low temperature, NTC resistors have high resistance and the primary source of error is sensor self-heating.
+They have high sensitivity in this region, so measurement errors are small when viewed in units of temperature.

 Constant-voltage sensor excitation increases signal power at warm temperature, thereby improving measurement accuracy in an area where the sensor is less sensitive.
 At low temperature, constant voltage excitation reduces the power dissipated in the sensor which reduces accuracy in units of Ohms, but more importantly, reduces sensor self-heating.
 Since low temperature is the sensor's most sensitive area, measurement accuracy in units of temperature will not be degraded.
 The result is an accuracy improvement that extends the useful temperature range of a given sensor at both the warm and cold ends.